 In a cell, the ‘hedgehog pathway’ is a finely tuned network of signaling molecules that are important in early-life development.
 In acute myeloid leukemia, disturbances in this pathway can give rise to cells that are resistant to certain treatments, helping leukemia cells survive.

-Glasdegib: A drug that blocks the hedgehog pathway.
-Glasdegib can be used to treat people who are aged 75 years and older or who have other medical conditions that prevent the use of standard chemotherapy.
+Glasdegib: A drug that blocks the hedgehog pathway, which can be used to treat people aged 75 years and older or with medical conditions that prevent the use of standard chemotherapy.

 Antibody–drug conjugates contain an antibody (a synthetic immune protein that recognizes a specific target on leukemia cells) and an anticancer drug.
 The antibody is used to guide the drug to the leukemia cells, where it can destroy them.